Calculate Commission on Sales Orders

 Check the scriptContext

-You want this script to only execute when the user creates or edits a sales order.
+You want this script to run only when the user creates or edits a sales order.

 Add the following code at the top of the try block: